Saint Georges Invitational

-I feel that this topic is sufficiently aff-biased such that preserving topicality as a viable negative strategy is important even against affs that are topical in a truth sense.
+I feel that most debate topics are sufficiently aff-biased that preserving topicality as a viable negative strategy is important even against affs that are topical in a truth sense.

 Fx/Xtra Topicality: Don't be afraid to go for Fx/Xtra with me in the back, but you should impact it.
 Especially when the T debate collapses to just a question of Fx/Xtra, there needs standards debate or an abuse story contextualized to the original interp.

 Kritiks of Topicality / Topicality Silences Voices: I dislike this argument on principle because the resolution is one of the bare minimum rules of debate that I think I should enforce on the round.
 The resolution presumably exists for a reason.
 Moreover, the argument itself is just weak; there are lots of important and interesting problems in the world to discuss, so there is no unique impact to limiting the scope of discussion.
 Ultimately killing the neg's ability to check non-topical affs by kritiking topicality feels like a disingenuous way for the aff to re-orient the debate to their argumentative/topic preferences.
 However as a rule I punish incompetence over principle so I will vote on this if the negative mishandles it.

 In line with my thoughts above on kritiks of topicality, I am very sympathetic to the negative on this argument.
 My predisposition is that affs avoid the resolution for competitive advantages rather than ideological devotion, and I do not believe there is educational value gained from the aff getting to avoid debating the topic.